adityaax/adityaax/README.md

 # 💫 About Me:
-🧑‍💻 Security Researcher<br>🚀 Acknowledged by NASA, Cisco & 60+ companies.
+🧑‍💻 Security Researcher<br>🚀 Acknowledged by 60+ companies.

 # 💻 Tech Stack: